A 1980’s apartment is remodeled to accommodate a family of four.

 Shared spaces and three bedrooms were rearranged within the 80m² of interior space.

 The interior plan was fully restructured.
 Shared spaces were organized as continuous spatial transitions, with each subspace becoming a threshold for the next.
 Changes in materials and colors define and differentiate each zone.

-Transitions to public spaces are made through the following areas: the pink entrance hall, the white living room, the wooden dining room and the blue kitchen.
-In the private area, the three rooms are hinged around the central corridor and enclosed the black box, a building incorporating the bathroom and wardrobes.
+Transitions within the shared spaces occur between the pink entrance hall, the white living room, the wooden dining room, and the blue kitchen.
+In the private area, the three bedrooms extend around the central corridor and enclose the ‘black box’, a construction that contains the bathroom and wardrobes.

-The heart of the apartment is the wooden dining room.
-The unified material that penetrates walls, floors and ceilings, as well as the lowering of height, transforms space into a threshold, in its most characteristic application.
-This intermediate region is a fragment of tension and pause.
-From this point of aggregation and coexistence, the state of successive transition becomes a daily experience for the family.
+The wooden dining room is the heart of the apartment.
+The same material unites walls, floor and ceiling, while the lowering of the height transforms the space into a real threshold in its most characteristic function.
+This in-between area is a fragment of intensity and pause.
+From this space of gathering and coexistence, the state of consecutive transition becomes a daily experience for the family.